Andrea Campbell: Attorney general of Massachusetts

-2022 campaign
+2022 election

 On February 2, 2022, Campbell announced her candidacy for Massachusetts Attorney General in the 2022 election.
-Campbell's announcement came after incumbent Attorney General Maura Healey announced that she would not seek reelection and run for governor of Massachusetts instead.
+Campbell's announcement came after incumbent attorney general Maura Healey announced that she would not seek reelection and run for governor of Massachusetts instead.

-Campbell's inclusion on the ballot for the election's Democratic primary made her the first black woman in the history of Massachusetts to qualify for inclusion on the ballot for a statewide election.
+Campbell's inclusion on the ballot for the election's Democratic primary made her the first Black woman in the history of Massachusetts to qualify for inclusion on the ballot for election to statewide office.
 Healey endorsed Campbell in August, prior to the primary election.
 Campbell won the Democratic nomination and, in the general election, was elected to serve as attorney general.
-She is the first black woman to hold the office, and the second black person to hold the office, after only Edward Brooke.
+She is the first Black woman to hold the office, and the second Black person to hold the office, after only Edward Brooke.
+Other focuses of her platform included addressing public safety as well as housing-related matters.